Get Involved with PMJA:

 Two paths forward

-Run for PMJA's Board (member-elected, strategic leadership) or join one of our six committees (focused work on specific areas like Awards, Conference, Membership & Outreach, Training & Education, Bylaws & Governance, or DEI).
+Run for PMJA's Board (member-elected, strategic leadership) or join one of our six committees (focused work on specific areas like Awards, Conference, Membership & Outreach, Training & Education, Bylaws & Governance, or Opportunity & Access).

 Board members are working journalists like you